Aarception/Mo-information-security-portfolio/README.md

 Not multi-disciplinary, but interdisciplinary—I am your strategist's strategist.
 If I am your border guard, you will be impenetrable.

 Naturally Corporate.
-Relax the profile.
 100% guaranteed by Diplomacy.
 Comportment is my shadow.
+I know a tailored suit the moment I see one.
+Otherwise, it wasn't meant for me.

     I. Detect a possible design anomaly.